cf73/idisaved2/content/collections/pages/ahn-sang-soo-calendar-page.md

         content:
           -
             type: text
-            text: 'Thus, Tom intuitively decided to make something via his hands and materials (versus the computer), to use student work for a'
+            text: 'Thus, Tom intuitively decided to make something via his hands and materials (versus the computer), to make a '
           -
             type: text
             marks:
               -
                 type: bold
-            text: "\_"
               -
+                type: italic
+            text: collage
+          -
             type: text
+            text: ' using student work!
+Therefore he took close-up photographs from the students’ reflective process documents and selected fragments for no other reason than their '
+          -
+            type: text
             marks:
               -
-                type: italic
+                type: bold
-            text: collage
+            text: 'subjective, isolated and momentary interests.'
           -
             type: text
-            text: "!
-He took close-up photographs from the students’ reflective process documents and selected fragments for no other reason than their subjective, isolated and momentary interests.
-Since the calendar was limited to black and white, the collage images were also b/w.\_"
+            text: ' Since the '
           -
+            type: text
+            marks:
+              -
+                type: bold
+            text: 'calendar was limited to black and white' -
+            type: text
+            text: ", the images were also b/w, as was the collage itself.\_" -
         type: paragraph
         content: